2021 Budget and Assessments

-A primary consideration for this assessment increase is the incremental increase to common area maintenance costs, such as sprinkler and monument repairs.
-The 2019 budget also includes an increased monthly contribution to the HOA's reserve account, which will be used to fund longer term projects such as new tree plantings or monument renovations.
+A primary consideration for this assessment increase is the incremental increase to common area maintenance costs, such as sprinkler and landscaping which has been affected by the hot dry summer.
+The 2021 budget also includes an increased monthly contribution to the HOA's reserve account, which will be used to fund longer term projects such as new tree plantings or monument renovations.

 For the past several years, increasing water rates have had a major impact on the budget.
-However, with some water conservation efforts, we don't expect water bills to increase in 2019 (see below for water conservation update).
+In 2021we expect the water bills to increase by 3%.

 Setting up Automated Assessment Payments